RakhithJK/marticliment-UniGetUI-wiki/Home.md

 <br><br>

 # The icon and screenshots database
-The icon and screenshot database is still limited, but we are going to (hopefully soon) open a contribution platform.
-It is just not finished yet, so check back later!
-Thanks!
+The icon and screenshot list is supported by users like you.

+In order to contribute, you need to:
+1. open this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1Zxgzs1BiTZipC7EiwNEb9cIchistIdr5/edit#gid=342425283) and request for write access, telling which packages you wish to update (no need to list all of them, just a few.)
+3. You'll be accepted (or not hehe).
+Paste then the icon andf screenshots URL in a PNG format there.

+NOTE: This guide will be improved soon ;)